beamer-bridge/beamer/docs/source/faq.rst

   Beamer has not decided whether or not it will distribute tokens.
 Beamer's primary focus right now is building a seamless and secure bridge.

-* What is a rollup?
+* What is a chain?

-  A rollup performs transaction execution outside Layer 1 and then the data is posted to layer 1 where consensus is reached.
-There are two types of rollups, Zero-Knowledge (ZK) and Optimistic Rollups.
+  A chain performs transaction execution outside Layer 1 and then the data is posted to layer 1 where consensus is reached.
+There are two types of chains, Zero-Knowledge (ZK) and Optimistic Rollups.

 * What is a "canonical token"?